ZechuanZhang/ZechuanZhang.github.io/_pages/cv.md

 * Aug 2022 - Jun 2024: Visiting Assistant Professor
   * University at Buffalo, State University of New York, Department of Mathematics
   * Duties included: Researching and teaching
-  * Supervisor: Professor Gino Biondini
+  * Supervisor: Professors Gino Biondini and Barbara Prinari

 Publications
 ======